moxystudio/eslint-config/packages/eslint-config-base/README.md

 - `@moxy/eslint-config-base/esm` - Latest ECMAScript version with ECMAScript modules, currently an alias to `@moxy/eslint-config-base/esm/es2020`.
 - `@moxy/eslint-config-base/cjs` - Latest ECMAScript version with CommonJS modules, currently an alias to `@moxy/eslint-config-base/cjs/es2020`.

-ℹ️ All files that end in `.config.js` within your project root folder will automatically be treated as Node.js files as they relate to tooling, such as `babel.config.js` and `commitlint.config.js`.

 <details>
   <summary>ℹ️ You may target older versions of ECMAScript by using one of these base configurations instead:</summary>